Mayank0875/DSA-Problem/P13/Employee ID Lookup/problem.md

 #### Explanation

-The target ID 8 is found in the list of grimoire IDs.
+The target ID 8 is found in the list of employee IDs.

 ### 2